Shreyoshi12630/Sentiment_Analysis/README.md

 # Sentiment_Analysis
-This GitHub repository appears to be a project for Sentiment Analysis.
+This GitHub repository is a project for Sentiment Analysis.
 The project contains a Python script (app.py) and an HTML file (index.html) for a web application.
-The repository has 2 commits and no releases or packages published.

 Main Function Points
 Sentiment analysis of text input